Stern College for Women – Judaic Studies

 Prepare Primary Sources

-15. Th.
-March 11
+15. Thursday, March 12

 Prepare Primary Sources

-17. Th.
-March 18
+17. Thursday, March 19

 Prepare Primary Sources

-Fred Rosner, “Euthanasia,”in Contemporary Jewish Ethics and Morality, Oxford: Oxford University Press, 1995, pp. 350-362.
+Fred Rosner, “Euthanasia,”in Contemporary Jewish Ethics

-Rabbi Moshe Tendler, “Halakhic Death Means Brain Death” Jewish Review (1990).
+“Halakhic Death Means Brain Death”

 Rabbi Eliezer Waldenburg - Tsits Eliezer 9:45.